mobizt/Firebase-ESP8266/src/README.md

 #### Determine the stream connection status

-return **`Boolean`** type status indicates whether the Firebase Data object is working with stream or not.
+return **`Boolean`** type status indicates whether the Firebase Data object is working with the stream or not.

 ```C++
 bool isStream();